Akkatecture/Documentation/content/docs/basic_concepts/aggregates.md

 }
 ```

-Next, to create a new aggregate, simply inherit from `AggregateRoot<,,>`, making sure to pass test aggregate own type as the first generic argument and the identity as the second, and the state as the third.
-Make sure to pass down the aggregate identity to the base class, as this is required.
+Next, to create a new aggregate, simply inherit from `AggregateRoot<,,>`, making sure to pass the aggregate's own type as the first generic argument and the identity as the second, and the state as the third.
+Make sure to pass down the aggregate identity to the base class, as this is required (no parameterless construction).

 ```csharp
 public class StoreAggregate : AggregateRoot<StoreAggregate, StoreId, StoreState>